AMluisXVI/UI-Test-Automation-Framework-for-Urban-Routes/README.md

-# 🚕 Urban Routes – Automatización de Pedido de Taxi
+# 🚕 Urban Routes – Taxi Order Automation

-Este proyecto forma parte del Sprint 8 del programa de QA y tiene como objetivo automatizar el flujo completo de pedir un taxi en la aplicación **Urban Routes**, utilizando Selenium WebDriver con el patrón Page Object Model (POM).
+This project is part of Sprint 8 of the QA program and aims to automate the complete flow of ordering a taxi in the **Urban Routes** application, using Selenium WebDriver with the Page Object Model (POM) pattern.

 ---

-## 👤 Autor
+## 👤 Author

-**Nombre completo:** Luis Manco
+**Full name:** Luis Manco
 **Cohort:** qa-cohort-23

 ---

-## 📌 Descripción del proyecto
+## 📌 Project Description

-Se automatizan los siguientes pasos de usuario:
+The following user steps are automated:

-1. Ingresar dirección de salida y destino.
+1. Enter pickup and destination addresses.
-2. Seleccionar la tarifa "Comfort".
+2. Select the "Comfort" fare.
-3. Ingresar un número de teléfono.
+3. Enter a phone number.
-4. Solicitar y capturar el código de confirmación.
+4. Request and capture the confirmation code.
-5. Agregar una tarjeta bancaria.
+5. Add a bank card.
-6. Escribir un mensaje para el conductor.
+6. Write a message for the driver.
-7. Pedir una manta, pañuelos y dos helados 🍦.
+7. Request a blanket, tissues, and two ice creams 🍦.
-8. Confirmar el pedido.
+8. Confirm the order.
-9. Verificar que se muestra el modal de búsqueda de conductor.
+9. Verify that the driver search modal is displayed.
-10. (Opcional) Verificar que se muestra la información del conductor.
+10. (Optional) Verify that the driver information is displayed.

 ---

-## 🛠 Tecnologías y herramientas utilizadas
+## 🛠 Technologies and Tools Used

 - Python 3
 - Selenium WebDriver